HaydenMarek/trail-weather/README.md

 # :globe_with_meridians: [TrailWeather.app](https://trailweather.app/)

-is designed to help users find weather forecasts for bike parks and trails within a specified range of a location.
+Is designed to help users find weather forecasts for bike parks and trails within a specified range of a location.
 It integrates geolocation, location search, and weather data for an interactive and informative experience.

 ## Project Structure
 - **trail-weather-api**